ksoze84/sokore/README.md

 Tries to delete the instance in each unmount of each component.
 Is successfully deleted if there are no active listeners (other components using it).

 This can be useful if you need to "restart" your components on unmount that are using a stored kore object and it is not clear which related component will unmount last.

+with destroyOnUnmount enabled, SoKore will behave similarly to a context, with fresh instances on remount components.

 ### Reutilizing classes